ETC-A/etca-spec/extensions/privileged-mode/README.md

 At startup, the `PRIV` CR must be set to 1.

+# Added Instructions

+The instruction `1000 1111 0000 0010`, referred to as `halt`, is now only usable in system mode.
+Attempting to use it in user mode _must_ trigger a general protection fault.
+When this instruction is executed in system mode, the CPU stops executing further instructions until an interrupt occurs.

+**Note:** The `halt` instruction is similar to the relative jump by 0 instruction, but the instruction pointer still advances to the next instruction with `halt` unlike the relative jump by 0 instruction.

 # Interrupt Flow

 The interrupt flow is modified by adding the following additional requirements.